XiangHui556/CSC3009-T04-2024/README.md

+# CSC3009 Machine Learning Group 04 Project

+## Overview

+This project aims to develop and evaluate open-source machine-learning models using deep learning techniques for classifying brain MRI images into four distinct categories: glioma, meningioma, notumor and pituitary.

+## Dataset

+Dataset used for this project is under `DATASETS/dataset_4` folder.

+## Models Used

+1. DenseNet169
+2. InceptionV3 (GoogleNet)
+3. MobileNet
+4. NasNetLarge
+5. VGG19

-# Installation Guide
+## Installation Guide

-## 1. Create a conda environment
+### 1. Create a conda environment

 Instructions for creating a conda environment, setting up the GPU (if applicable), and installing TensorFlow along with its dependencies.